Fully Dynamic s-t Edge Connectivity in Subpolynomial Time: Notations

 For a vertex partition $\calP$ of graph $G$, a cluster is a vertex set in $\calP$.
 An edge of $G$ is an intercluster edge with respect to $\calP$ if the endpoints of the edge are in different clusters, otherwise, the edge is an inner edge.
-A vertex of $G$ is a boundary vertex with respect to $\calP$ if it is an endpoint of an intercluster edge.
-We use $G[\calP] $ to denote the multigraph that only contains inner edges with respect to $\calP$, i.e., the union of the induced sub-multigraphs on all the clusters in $\calP$.
-We use $\partial_G(\calP)$ to denote the set of intercluster edges with respect to $\calP$.
-For an $S\subset V$, we use $\calP|_{G[S]}$ to denote the vertex partition of $G[S]$ induced by $\calP $, i.e., for every $P'\in \calP|_{G[S]}$, there is a $P \in \calP$ such that $P' = P \cap S$.
+We use $G[\calP]$ to denote the union of induced subgraph on each cluster, and $\partial_G(\calP)$ to denote the set of intercluster edges with respect to $\calP$.
+Boundary vertices of $G$ with respect to $\calP$ are the endpoints of intercluster edges, i.e., $\endpoints(\partial_G(\calP))$.

-The cut-set of a cut is the multiset of edges that have one endpoint on each side of the cut, and the size of a cut is the cardinality of the cut-set.

-For an update sequence $\updateseq$ on a dynamic graph, we use $|\updateseq|$ to denote the number of updates in the update sequence.
+For a graph update sequence $\updateseq$ (consisting of vertex/edge insertions/deletions) on a dynamic graph, $|\updateseq|$ denotes the number of updates in the update sequence.